Booster Club Website Best Practices

 Keep Internal Communications Separate

-A better option for member communication is to use an app, like BoosterHub, to send messages or reminders and organize volunteers.
+A better option for member communication is to use a secure, school-approved app, like BoosterHub, to send messages or reminders and organize volunteers.

 Make Getting Involved Easier

-If someone visits your website, you have a captive audience.
-Encourage them to get involved.
+If someone from the public visits your website, you have a key opportunity.
+Make sure it is easy and encouraged to get involved.
 Use the opportunity to spread the word about volunteering opportunities, support options, and fundraisers.
+And make donating easy!

 To promote your fundraiser, spend some time thinking about language that will get them interested in attending.
-Fundraisers call for promotion, so make some effort to advertise your event.
+Fundraisers call for promotion, so make an effort to advertise your event on your website, in addition to in person and social media outreach.
+Save the most prominent fonts and the largest photos and space on your website for your most important fundraising and donation information.

 If you follow these key tips, your website should be a valuable source of information and an effective way to promote your club.